-This course is designed to provide rudimentary music knowledge and skills.
-Topics include a study of notation, rhythm, scales, keys, intervals, chords, and basic sight singing and/or ear training skills.
+This course is designed to provide rudimentary music knowledge and skills for the student with a limited music background.
+Topics include a study of notation, rhythm, scales, keys, intervals, chords and basic sight singing and ear training skills.
+Upon completion, students should be able to read and understand musical scores and demonstrate basic sight singing and ear training skills for rhythm, melody and harmony.